seedee/SDHLT/README.md

 <sub>Half-Life engine map compile tools, based on Vluzacn's ZHLT v34 with code contributions from various contributors.
 Based on Valve's version, modified with permission.</sub>

-New features include new entities, additional tool textures, ability to extend world size limits, portal file optimisation for J.A.C.K. map editor and minor algorithm optimization.
+New features include shadows from studiomodels, new entities, additional tool textures, ability to extend world size limits, portal file optimisation for J.A.C.K. map editor and minor algorithm optimization.

 ## How to install